 Many of the challenges we face in our world require an interdisciplinary approach to problem solving.
 In Arizona State University’s Bachelor of Arts in interdisciplinary studies, you’ll develop a diverse background and learn how to draw on multiple disciplines to find innovative solutions.
 This degree is highly flexible and allows you to tailor your coursework to fit your interests and career goals.

 Weeks per class: 7.5

 Total credit hours: 120

 Have questions about the Interdisciplinary Studies (BA)?
 Fill out this form and we’ll get in touch!

-Our Bachelor of Arts in interdisciplinary studies focuses on two topics of your choosing.
-It’s a creative and flexible program that is ideal for students who are undecided, seeking to transfer or want to pursue multiple areas of study such as history and philosophy.
+Interdisciplinary studies combines multiple academic disciplines into one major.
+This creative and flexible program is ideal for students who are undecided, have recently transferred or want to pursue multiple areas of study such as history and philosophy.

-Another benefit of this online interdisciplinary studies degree is its emphasis on experiential learning.
-To graduate from the program, you must complete an internship or work with faculty on a research project.
+A benefit of this online interdisciplinary studies degree is its emphasis on experiential learning.
+To graduate from this program, you must complete an applied project (sometimes referred to as an internship) or work with faculty on a research project.
 The College of Integrative Sciences and Arts will work with you to help you find an internship that fits your interests.
-For example, a previous student with concentrations in communications and sports worked as a youth sports program intern.

 Interdisciplinary studies courses

-The culminating experience for this degree is an internship, directed study or research fellowship.
+In addition to completing required courses, you’ll take part in a culminating experience.
+Available options include an internship, directed study or research fellowship.
 Internships include 125 hours with your sponsor, as well as accompanying online coursework.
 The directed study option involves the creation of an original thesis or project, which can be useful if you want to pursue a graduate degree.
 The research fellowship is highly competitive and involves assisting faculty members with research or other ongoing projects.
 All three options allow you to gain professional experience integrating your chosen interdisciplinary concentrations.
 Other courses you may take include: